Overview

 - observe pollinator activity in the garden throughout the growing season

-Bonnie Berg and Mary Pelzer are co-team leaders for the Pollinator Garden.
+Bonnie Berg is the team leader for the Pollinator Garden.
 Bonnie has always loved birds and butterflies and selected plants to attract them in her garden.
 In recent years she has focused on pollinators in general and Monarchs in particular.
 Bonnie’s garden was certified as a Monarch Waystation in 2015.

 To join the Pollinator Garden team, contact Karen Allenstein.
 2024 team members include: